Explainer-How safe is it to switch and space COVID-19 vaccine doses?

 “Based on previous studies which combine different vaccine types, a combination of the AstraZeneca and Pfizer vaccines is likely to be safe,” said Helen Fletcher, a professor of immunology at LSHTM.

-Topol called the mix-and-match strategy “a big mistake” with “unpredictable” results - including the potential for adverse reactions or a significant drop-off in efficacy.
+Topol, however, called the mix-and-match strategy “a big mistake” with “unpredictable” results - including the potential for adverse reactions or a significant dropoff in efficacy.
 “It makes no sense whatsoever,” he said.

 Some worry about safety issues, particularly with delaying the second dose for several weeks.
 The gap could allow time for the virus to evolve and develop resistance to the vaccine.